WPPA Frequently Asked Questions

 A. The league fees vary year-to-year and are listed on on the League Fees and Payment Page (under Registration>Registration Instructions).

 Q. How are players assigned to WPPA teams?

-A. In all divisions except the Rookie League, players are allocated to teams by way of a pre-season draft held in March.
+A. In all divisions except the Rookie League, players are allocated to teams by way of a pre-season draft held in ahead of the season (target is for late February or early March for the draft).
 The draft gives coaches an opportunity to choose players with whom they have developed a rapport in past years while maintaining the spirit of fairness and equitable distribution of talent.
 Each year, the board reviews draft procedures and makes adjustments that it feels best serves the mission of the association.

 Q. Is WPPA co-ed?

 A. Yes.
 WPPA Youth Baseball accepts and encourages both boys and girls to play baseball in all of our age divisions.
 WPPA Youth Softball Division is limited to only girls.